fauu/mpv-sub-pause-advanced/README.md

 – **`replay`** (default: <kbd>Ctrl</kbd> + <kbd>r</kbd>)

-Replay from the start of the current primary subtitle.
+Replay from the start of the current or previous primary subtitle.

 – **`replay-secondary`** (default: none)

-Replay from the start of the current secondary subtitle.
+Replay from the start of the current or previous secondary subtitle.

 [input.conf]: https://mpv.io/manual/stable/#input-conf
 [key names]: https://mpv.io/manual/stable/#key-names